-Quest Protein Powder is a protein supplement shake blend that offers a high dose of protein with some essential macronutrients; all designed to increase muscle gains in the gym while tasting delicious, but will it work like that?
+Quest Protein Powder is a protein supplement shake blend that offers a high dose of protein with some essential macronutrients, all designed to increase muscle gains in the gym while tasting delicious, but will it work like that?

-The Quest brand is known for their above average tasting products, including bars and powders, that deliver 22 grams of protein per a serving.
+The Quest brand is known for its above-average tasting products, including bars and powders, that deliver 22 grams of protein per serving.

-Of the 100 calories per a serving, none of these come from fat, which makes the brand particularly appealing to those trying to cut excess body fat.
-The brand does use dairy or dairy derivative ingredients in their products and is not meant for individuals following a vegan or vegetarian based diet.
+Of the 100 calories per serving, none of these come from fat, which makes the brand particularly appealing to those trying to cut excess body fat.
+The brand does use dairy or dairy derivative ingredients in their products and is not meant for individuals following a vegan or vegetarian-based diet.

 This is how much it costs to start on the respective program.
 We always recommend trying a product before making a large investment.